Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 \subsubsection{Adjustments to the Two Turing Machines}

+In this subsection, we describe several transformations that we need to apply to $M_{BC}$ and $M_{TV}$ in order to encode the computation of the two Turing Machines into the Hamiltonian used in the construction.
+One issue to be addressed is that when we translate the two Turing Machines into the transition rules of the Hamiltonian, they will both operate on the same Hilbert space for Tracks $4$, $5$, and $6$, so we need to expand the state set and tape alphabet for the two Turing Machines to make them equal.
+States and symbols need to be added in such a way that each Turing Machine behaves as expected on its original tape symbols and state set and so that they also remain reversible.
+Lemma \ref{lem:addsymbols} describes how to add tape symbols and then Fact \ref{lem:addstates} (at the end of the subsection) describes how to add states.

-The computation embedded in the Hamiltonian will execute $M_{BC}$ for exactly $N-2$ steps at which point a binary string will be written on the work tape.
-That string will then be the input to a second Turing Machine.
+The computation encoded in the Hamiltonian will execute $M_{BC}$ for $N-2$ steps and then $M_{TV}$ for $N-2$ steps.
 In the finite construction, we can choose a particular $N$ so that after $N-2$ steps, $M_{BC}$ is at the end of an increment operation and the desired $x$ is on the work tape.
-In the infinite case, we will have less control over the number of steps for which $M_{BC}$ is run and we will want the second Turing Machine to finish the increment operation before starting on its own computation.
-Thus, the second Turing Machine will be $M_{BC}$ dovetailed with $M_{TV}$.
+In the infinite case, we will have less control over the number of steps.
+In particular it may happen that $M_{BC}$ is in the middle of an increment operation after $N-2$ steps.
+In this case, we will want the second Turing Machine to finish the increment operation before starting on its own computation.
+In order to dovetail one TM with the next, we formally define a combined Turing Machine (which we call $M_{BC}+M_{TV}$).
+The Turing Machine $M_{BC}+M_{TV}$ will allow $M_{TV}$ to pick up the computation after $N-2$ steps of $M_{BC}$, finish the current increment operation of $M_{BC}$, and then transition to $M_{TV}$'s primary tasks of computing the timer length and verifying {\em yes} oracle responses.

+Finally, we need to address the fact that $M_{TV}$ may finish its computation before the end of the $N-2$ steps.
+Since $M_{TV}$ is reversible, it will continue to execute some unknown operations until the clock runs out, which could potentially alter the contents of the work tape.
+In order to guarantee that the tape contents contain the correct output after exactly $N-2$ steps of $M_{TV}$, we introduce a time-wasting process which ensures that the operation of the Turing Machine is reversible and maintains the contents of the tape for at least an additional $N-2$ steps after the final state is reached.
+Lemma \ref{lem:gentv} establishes that the transformed $M_{BC}+M_{TV}$ has the required properties for the construction.

 The first step is to expand the tape alphabet of $M_{BC}$ and $M_{TV}$ so that they have exactly the same tape alphabet $\Gamma$.
 The first lemma shows that this can be done while maintaining the properties that the Turing Machines are reversible and in normal-form.